 With thousands of lone workers being attacked every year, employers must do everything they can to shield these employees from the physical and mental harm that is caused by feeling unsafe.
 An increased focus on training can be a vital part of the effort to minimise risk, but organisations must also consider investing in technology that can keep them safe.

-To find out more about how Vatix can help your business protect vulnerable lone workers, or if you are interested in our services, click here or call us on 020 3820 1857.
+To find out more about how Vatix can help your business protect vulnerable lone workers, or if you are interested in our services, contact us.